UPstartDeveloper/test-django-deployment/deployment.md

     python manage.py runserver
     ```

+    If you want, after this step you are free to commit to GitHub as you like, since your secrets are now safe.

 6. Go back to your ```settings.py``` module now, and edit the ```ALLOWED_HOSTS``` setting to allow Heroku to host your app once it has been push:

     For example, if your Heroku app is named "uniqueprojectname", then what you'll put for this setting is the following: